Department of Family Services – Domestic and Sexual Violence Services

 What is Sexual Violence?

-woman face close up with teal filterSexual violence is any type of unwanted sexual contact, including words and actions of a sexual nature, against a person’s will or without their consent.
+woman face close up with teal filterSexual violence is any type of unwanted sexual contact, including words and/or actions of a sexual nature, against a person’s will or without their consent.

 A person might use force, threats, manipulation, intimidation, or coercion to commit sexual violence.
 Sexual violence is motivated by a need to control, humiliate, dominate, or harm.
-It can occur at any age and in any relationship (including stranger, significant other, family member, roommate, personal care provider, friend, teacher, etc.).
+It can occur at any age and in any relationship (including spouse or partner, family member, personal care provider, friend, etc.).

 Sexual violence can include, but is not limited to: